 The company was using a single Amazon EC2 instance to support several web apps, as well as the information exchange between hundreds of devices and its website.
 Its success relied on the reliability of those apps and the availability of its website, as well as on its ability to deliver new apps.

 The company requested ClearScale’s assistance in automating its app building and deployment processes, as well as in migrating live traffic to a new production environment, built in accordance with AWS and DevOps best practices.
-Because the company was serving multiple domains, it also tasked ClearScale with making sure its domains and those of its customers would be pointed to different IP addresses.

 The ClearScale Solution